csprag/reference/reference/static/commands/tutorials/vim-ide.md

 call plug$#end()
 ```

-###  After adding that to your .vimrc, run the following while in vim.
+###  After adding that to your .vimrc, run the following in vim.

 ```
 :source %